wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

 Verifying the integration
 -------------------------

-To check the integration with Elasticsearch, you can navigate to Discover in Kibana and verify that you can find  the Wazuh security data with the data view name you entered.
+To check the integration with Elasticsearch, you can navigate to **Discover** in Kibana and verify that you can find  the Wazuh security data with the data view name you entered.

-.. thumbnail:: /images/integrations/image12.png
+.. thumbnail:: /images/integrations/finding-security-data-in-elastic.png
    :title: Verify finding security data
    :align: center
    :width: 80%